 Pediatric Critical Care Fellowship

-The children's hospital has active programs in all aspects of pediatric medicine and surgery including a Level 1 Pediatric Trauma Center, transplantation, and cardiothoracic surgery.
+The children's hospital has active programs in all aspects of pediatric medicine and surgery including trauma, transplantation, and cardiothoracic surgery.
+Penn State Hershey Children's Hospital is a level one trauma center.
 Technologies offered include invasive and non-invasive cardiorespiratory monitoring, conventional and non- conventional modes of mechanical ventilation, inhaled respiratory gases including nitric oxide therapy, renal replacement therapies, and extracorporeal membrane oxygenation.
 The Pediatric Critical Care Service is the primary service responsible for the management of all medical admissions to the PICU.
 A unique and strong collaborative relationship with our surgical colleagues enables our team to be integrally involved in every aspect of the hour to hour management of all trauma and surgical patients in the PICU.

 - Steven Lucking, M.D.

 - Neal J. Thomas, M.D.
 MSc

 The Department of Pediatrics at The Pennsylvania State University College of Medicine and the Pennsylvania State Hershey Children's Hospital accepts one fellow per year in its critical care fellowship.

 The role of the PICU fellow:

 Our fellows will acquire knowledge and skills in providing excellent care to critically ill children.
 They function on the front line for the clinical management of all medical and surgical patients admitted to the PICU and will have daily exposure to post-operative cardiothoracic surgical patients as well as primary responsibility for these patients during night-call and on weekends.
 Scholarly activity in the form of a primary research project as well as a quality improvement project is encouraged and required.